Fulfilled by our friends at North Spore

 Simply take a trash bag or other loosely fitting plastic bag and put PLENTY of 1/2 inch holes in it (THIS IS IMPORTANT: Mushrooms exhale CO2 and inhale oxygen.
 They will suffocate themselves if there isn’t adequate airflow!
-Golden Oysters that look stringy or strange are usually growing that way because they need more air!).
+Lion's Mane that look stringy or strange are usually growing that way because they need more air!).
 Spray the slice at least once per day with the included spray bottle.
 If you choose to use a humidity tent make sure to spray the inside of the tent once per day to maintain humidity.

 IMPORTANT: Cautions & Considerations